Skip to content

 solution = get_optimization_solution_from_pyo(

-model, vqe_result=vqe_result, penalty_energy=qaoa_config.penalty_energy
+model, vqe_result=result, penalty_energy=qaoa_config.penalty_energy

 )